Essential open book foliation and fractional Dehn twist coefficient: Quick review of open book foliation

-Hyperbolic singularities in $\F(F)$ are classified into six types, according to the types of nearby regular leaves: Type $aa$, $ab$, $bb$, $ac$, $bc$, and $cc$ as depicted in Figure ~\ref{region}.
+\begin{definition} If $p$ is a hyperbolic point whose nearby regular leaves are a-arcs then we say that $p$ is of {\em type aa}.
+Similarly, we can define {\em types ab, bb, ac, bc}, and {\em cc} for hyperbolic points.

+An {\em aa-tile} $($resp. {\em ab-tile, bb-tile}$)$ is the closure of regular leaves near a type aa $($resp. ab, bb$)$ hyperbolic point and its topological type is a disc.
+An {\em ac-annulus} $($resp. {\em bc-annulus}$)$ is the closure of regular leaves near a type ac $($resp. bc$)$ hyperbolic point and its topological type is an annulus.
+A {\em cc-pants} is the closure of regular leaves near a type cc hyperbolic point and its topological type is a pair of pants.
+See Figure ~\ref{region}. \end{definition}

+\begin{proposition}[Region decomposition {\cite[p.441]{bm1} \cite[Proposition 2.15]{ik1-1}}] If $\F(F)$ contains a hyperbolic point then the surface $F$ can be decomposed into a union of aa-tiles, ab-tiles, bb-tiles, ac-annuli, bc-annuli and cc-pants.
+Such a decomposition is called a {\em region decomposition}. \end{proposition}

-Such a model neighborhood is called a {\em region} neighborhood.
-We denote by $\sgn(R)$ the sign of the hyperbolic point that region $R$ contains.
-If $R$ is of type aa, ac, bc, or cc, some parts of $\partial R$ may be identified.
-In such case we say that $R$ is {\em degenerated}.
+Suppose that $R$ is a component of the region decomposition of $F$.
+If $R$ is an aa-tile, ac-annulus, bc-annuls or cc-pants then some parts of the boundary $\partial R$ are possibly identified in $F$.
+In such a case we say that $R$ is {\em degenerate}, see Figure~\ref{fig:degeneratebc}.

-\begin{proposition}[Region decomposition {\cite[Proposition 3.11]{ik}}] If $\F(F)$ contains a hyperbolic point, the surface $F$ is decomposed into a union of regions so that whose interiors are disjoint.
-For each $\F(F)$ the decomposition is unique up to three types of regions foliated only by regular a-arcs, b-arcs and c-circles, cf. \cite[Figure 9]{ik}. \end{proposition}